 - Contemplative Prayer service: Tuesday evenings at 5:30 in the Chapel

-- The Irreverends Podcast – Tim and Gini’s weekly 30-minute podcast exploring the Bible readings for the coming Sunday.
-You can listen from the website or subscribe on iTunes.
+- The Irreverends Podcast – Our Rector’s weekly 30-minute podcast – cohosted by the Rev. Timothy Watt – exploring the Bible readings for the coming Sunday with just the right touch of humor.
+Each week includes a segment of Lectio Divina (sacred reading), and blessings or prayers that reflect our modern lives.
+You can listen from the website or subscribe on iTunes or on Google Play.